craws/OpenAtlas/sphinx/source/form/reference_system.rst

 * **Name** - e.g. Wikipedia; can not be changed for Wikidata or GeoNames
 * **Website URL** - an URL to the project site of the reference system
-* **Resolver URL** - if available an URL that can be linked to in combination with the id, e.g. https://www.wikidata.org/wiki/
+* **Resolver URL** - an URL that can be linked to in combination with an id, e.g. https://www.wikidata.org/wiki/
 * **Example ID** - an example id to show the desired format e.g. Q123 for Wikidata
-* **External Reference Match** - a default precision can be set here, e.g. close match for GeoNames for a historical project
+* **External Reference Match** - default precision selected in forms
-* **Description** - a short description, which will be shown in forms when hovering the mouse over the **i** icon
+* **Description** - a short description, shown in forms when mouse over the **i** icon
+* **Forms** - a checkbox list of available forms, for GeoNames only place is available

+Forms can be removed from a system by clicking on the tab with the corresponding form name and clicking the **Remove** button.
+This button is only available if there are no entities linked to the form.

+Reference systems can be deleted only if no forms are attached to it.
+Wikidata and GeoNames are integrated and cannot be deleted but if desired they can be disabled by removing the forms.